 Turkey's most dangerous animals

 Prospective buyers often ask us about dangerous animals in Turkey.
-Here, we give you the rundown on the various animals you may encounter while living in Turkey - and your chances of surviving an encounter with one.
+Here, we give the rundown on the various animals you may encounter and chances of surviving an encounter with one.
 Now, before you panic, fatalities from dangerous animals are rare, and you will often never see them.
 One of our writers has lived in Turkey for 18 years and, in that time, has never seen a snake, scorpion, or jellyfish.

 There are around 45 species of snakes in Turkey, and of these around 10 are poisonous.
 The most common venomous snake is the black viper.
 However, unless you’re planning to take up a career as a farmhand while in Turkey you will be safe, as snakes are rarely seen in tourist areas.
 It may also comfort you to know that between 1995 and 2004 (the latest period for which we could find data), while 550 people visited to clinics or hospitals due to snake bites, there were no deaths.
 Most snake bites were contracted in Marmara, Central Anatolia and Turkey’s Black Sea region.
 If you do get bitten by a snake please seek medical assistance.
 Try and get a look at the snake so you can describe it to your doctor.